napari/napari/docs/source/events/rendering.rst

 The ideal chunks are the chunks at the preferred level of detail, the level of detail that best matches the current canvas resolution.
-Drawing chunks which are more detailed that this will look fine, the graphics card will downsample them, but it is creating unnecessary work.
-Drawing chunks that are coarser than the ideal level will look blurry, but it's much better than drawing nothing.
+Drawing chunks which are more detailed that this will look fine, the graphics card will downsample them, but it's not efficient to use higher resolution chunks than are needed.
+Meanwhile drawing chunks that are coarser than the ideal level will look blurry, but it's much better than drawing nothing.

 The decision about what level of detail to use is made by the :class:`~napari.layers.image.experimental._octree_loader.OctreeLoader` class and its method :meth:`~napari.layers.image.experimental._octree_loader.OctreeLoader.get_drawable_chunks`.
+There are many different approaches one could take here as far as what to draw when, today we are doing something reasonable but it could potentially be improved.
 In addition to deciding what level of detail to draw for each ideal chunk, the class initiates asynchronous loads with the :class:`~napari.components.experimental.chunk._loader.ChunkLoader` for chunks it wants to draw in the future.

 The loader will only use chunks from a higher resolution if they are already being drawn.
+For example when zooming out.
 However, it will never initiate loads on higher resolution chunks, since it's better off loading and drawing the ideal chunks.

 The loader will load lower resolution chunks in some cases.
 Although this can slightly delay when the ideal chunks are loaded, it's a very quick way to get reasonable looking "coverage" of the area of interest.
-Often data from one or two levels up is noticeable that degraded.
+Often data from one or two levels up isn't even that noticeably degraded.
 This table shows how many ideal chunks are "covered" a chunk at a higher level:

 ==================  ======
 Levels Above Ideal  Coverage